lm3nitro/CyberLabs/SiLK/Standalone SiLK and TAP.md

 ### Scope:

 I will be configuring a standalone sensor configuration, where the server will have both YAF and SILK installed and configured.
 The server interface will be connected to a tap that is listening to all the traffic incoming and outgoing from the network.
-I will then analyze netflow and using SiLK to run different queries.
+I will then analyze NetFlow and using SiLK to run different queries.
 The primary objective is to develop a thorough understanding of network flow data and its implications for security and performance.

 ### Physical Topology: